-3. The possibility of recognising credits acquired abroad is established in advance through the Learning Agreement, which is approved by signature of the professor designated by the Academic Council as their rapporteur for study activities carried out abroad.
-It is the responsibility of the rapporteur to ensure that the Learning Agreement is consistent with the educational objectives of the Master's Programme.
+3. The possibility of recognising credits acquired abroad is established in advance through the Learning Agreement, which is approved by the international mobility coordinator of the area.

+It is the responsibility of the teacher designated by the Teaching Council as Referent to ensure that the Learning Agreement is consistent with the educational objectives of the Degree Course and to promptly notify the Teaching Council of any changes made.

-4. The regulations concerning the criteria for recognition of educational activities within the EU Erasmus Study Programme are further described in Article 47 of the University Academic Regulations and article 19 of the Student Regulations.
+4. The regulations concerning the criteria for recognition of educational activities within the EU Erasmus Study and Programs and International Mobility Programs recognized by the University are further described in Article 47 of the University Academic Regulations, article 22 of the Student career Regulations and in the Regulation for international mobility

 The Academic Council decides on recognition by means of a resolution.
 The conversion of the final grades obtained abroad is carried out on the basis of the "Table of ECTS grades" (European Credit Transfer and Accumulation System), and if this is not applicable, on the basis of criteria decided by the Academic Council.

-5. Within the framework of the EU Erasmus Placement Programme, the Academic Council decides, on a case-by-case basis, which activity and criteria will be applied for the recognition of work placement experience abroad.
-This educational experience may be recognised as curricular educational activity, research activity for thesis (if the educational content is inherent to the thesis project), or supernumerary educational activity.
+5. Within the framework of the EU Erasmus Placement Programme or internship programs abroad recognized by the University, the Academic Council decides, on a case-by-case basis, which activity and criteria will be applied for the recognition of work placement experience abroad.
+This educational experience may be recognised as curricular educational activity/thesis internship, research activity for thesis (if the educational content is inherent to the thesis project), or supernumerary educational activity.

-6. For the preparation of their dissertation, students may undertake periods of study abroad in contexts not provided for by the regulations on mobility programmes, provided that they have the prior written approval of their dissertation rapporteur, which must be sent to the Student Secretariat for regularisation of the student's insurance position.
+6. For the preparation of their dissertation, students may undertake periods of study abroad in contexts not provided for by the regulations on mobility programmes, provided that they have the prior written approval of their dissertation rapporteur, which must be sent to UOC student career management office for regularisation of the student's insurance position.